vhaudiquet/ubuntu-project-docs/docs/MIR/mir-reviewers-template.md

 TODO-B: - no incautious use of malloc/sprintf (the language has no direct MM)
 TODO: - no use of sudo, gksu, pkexec, or LD_LIBRARY_PATH (usage is OK inside
 TODO:   tests)
-TODO: - no use of user nobody
+TODO: - no use of user 'nobody' outside of tests
 RULE:   (consider at least `grep -Hrn nobody` for it
 RULE:    and run `find . -user nobody` in source and built binaries)
 TODO: - no use of setuid / setgid